PaulBlanche/frugal/doc/src/contents/doc/0.9/02-reference/02-page-descriptor.md

 ### With `generate`

 For static pages, you can export a function `generate`.
-Frugal will call this method to generate the page :
+Frugal will call this method to generate the page:

 - at build time for each path generated with `getPaths`
 - at request time on static page refresh (need some configuration)